 | Physical scrubs | Creates friction and micro-tears | No scrubs for at least two weeks | More friction, more redness |

-If you are not sure about a product, keep it out for the first few days.
-Cleanser, simple hydration, and sunscreen are usually enough.
+If you are not sure about a product, I recommend leaving it out for the first few days.
+A gentle cleanser, simple hydration, and sunscreen are usually enough.

 Fort Lauderdale Lifestyle TRAPS

-Here are the common South Florida traps and how to handle them.
+Here are some common South Florida situations and how I recommend handling them.

 | Scenario | Danger Window | Safer Timing | Skin Ritualist Protection Idea |